Rascalov/Rascalov.github.io/_posts/2020-11-08-GameHackingTotalWar.md

 ## Cheat engine
 I will post the results I get from fucking around on RTW1 in Cheat Engine.

 ### Stat stuff
 Movement points are stored in a `float` for each `Unit`.
 Units in a `squad` have collective movement points stored in a different `float`.

+`Command`, `Management`, `subterfuge`, and `influence` are all stored in a 4 byte int value.
+`Management` had one other address with a corresponding value, but since the other 3 do not have such values, it could just be a fluke.

+Usually, generals and other unit leaders get these values increased with `traits`.
+A `trait` sometimes offers more than just those 4 stats.

+## C and shit